PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 3. [Docs - Manual](/using-posthog) = Reference guides to PostHog features (e.g. Actions, Funnels).
 4. [Docs - Everything else](/docs) = Everything else product-specific that isn't covered above (e.g. deployment documentation).

-The Marketing team is responsible for 1. and 2. generally, while 3. and 4. sit with the Website & Docs team.
+The Marketing team is responsible for 1. and 2. generally, while 3. and 4. usually sit with the Website & Docs team.
+We do encourage teams to step on toes, however.

 ## Production workflow